LearAdini/JavaScript-Loops-and-BinaryGap/README.md

 ```

 ## Are We There Yet ?
-> In this ex I need to display the message 'Are we there yet ?' until user input is yes or yeah.
+> In this exercise I need to display the message 'Are we there yet ?' until user input is yes or yeah.

 ● **script.js:**
 ```